-- The Pavilions Phuket: Perched atop one of the highest points of Phuket, The Pavilions is a heaven of tranquility.
+- The Pavilions Phuket: Perched atop one of the highest points of Phuket, The Pavilions is a haven of tranquility.

 - Angsana Laguna Phuket: With the award-winning Spa, Angsana Laguna Phuket is a truly tropical getaway on scenic Bang Tao Bay.

-- Katathani Beach Resort Phuket: Just 1-minute walk from the beach, the luxury property boasts spacious rooms which are decorated in Thai-style.
+- Katathani Beach Resort Phuket: Just a 1-minute walk from the beach, the luxury property boasts spacious rooms that are decorated in Thai-style.
 Each has a private balcony overlooking beautiful landscapes.